SimonHarte/SpartanGrid/README.md

 ## Features

 - supports all common grid features:
-	- fluid or static grid columns
+	- fluid or static grid cells
 	- independent gutter, fluid or static
 	- fully responsive
-	- column offsets
+	- cell offsets
-	- column reordering
+	- cell reordering
 - grid creation API for maximum flexibility
 - straight forward, easy to use
 - freely customizable css classes
 - tiny: **2.2KB** of minified base css

+## LessCSS Support

+Note that from version 6.0.0 on we will drop LessCSS support because of lacking demand and simpler maintenance.

+> For LessCSS Support you can use Spartan v5.2.0

 ## Websites using Spartan